-What intensity (load/weight) is best for creating a potentiation?
+What intensity is best for creating post-activation potentiation?

-Currently, there is a lot of confliction within the research regarding which exercise intensity is best for inducing PAP (10).
-For example, whether a back squat at 60% of 1RM is better than using a back squat at 95% of 1RM.
+Currently, there is a lot of conflict within the research regarding which exercise intensity is best for inducing PAP (10).
+For example, whether a back squat at 60 % of one repetition maximum (1RM) is better than using a back squat at 95 % of 1RM.

 The inconsistencies with regards to the optimal intensity for inducing PAP within the research means it is again difficult to provide recommendations for training prescription.
 Although the majority of the research identifies that heavy-load intensities appear to be most effective (10, 15, 16, 17, 18).
-For example, performing a 3RM back squat at approximately 90% of 1RM, would potentially elicit a greater PAP response than performing 10RM back squat at 50% of 1RM.
-It is therefore suggested that using heavy-loads (>80% of 1RM) may be most effective for causing a significant potentiation.
+For example, performing a three-repetition max (3RM) back squat at approximately 90 % of 1RM, would potentially elicit a greater PAP response than performing a 10-repetition maximum (10RM) back squat at 50 % of 1RM.
+It is therefore suggested that using heavy loads (> 80 % of 1RM) may be most effective for causing a significant potentiation.

-In recent years, researchers have toyed around using light-load, high-velocity exercises such as: light back squats (40% of 1RM), jump squats, and even plyometrics as the conditioning exercise.
+In recent years, researchers have studied light-load, high-velocity exercises such as light back squats (40 % of 1RM), jump squats, and even plyometrics as the conditioning exercise.
 A large amount of this research has indicated that light-load, high-velocity exercises are not an effective means of inducing PAP, especially when compared to the use of heavy loads (9, 38, 39).
-It is thought that this is the result of the motor units discharging at fast rates because the light-load cannot increase high-frequency force (15).
+It is thought that this is the result of the motor units discharging at fast rates because the light load cannot increase high-frequency force (15).

 Arguments For Using PAP